Thexder

 Thexder (テグザー, Teguzā) is a run and gun video game from Game Arts, originally released for the NEC PC-8801 in 1985.
-It was ported to many systems, including the Famicom.
+It was ported to many systems, including the Famicom, MSX, Apple II, and MS-DOS.
+It was a commercial success, selling over one million units worldwide.

 Gameplay

 In Thexder, the player controls a fighter robot that is able to transform into a jet and shoot lasers.

 Release

 The game was originally released in 1985 for the NEC PC-8801 platform in Japan.
-Game Arts licensed Thexder to Square in order to develop a conversion for the Nintendo Entertainment System (NES) game console.
+Game Arts licensed Thexder to Square in order to develop a conversion for the Family Computer (Famicom) game console.
 In 1987, Game Arts also developed a Thexder conversion for the MSX platform.
 The game was licensed to Sierra Entertainment for release in the United States.
-In 1987, Sierra ported the game to multiple platforms, including the IBM PC, Tandy Color Computer 3, Apple II, Apple IIGS, Apple Macintosh, and Tandy 1000.
+Sierra ported the game to multiple platforms, including the IBM PC, Tandy Color Computer 3, Apple II, Apple IIGS, Apple Macintosh, and Tandy 1000.
 In 1988, Activision released the game in Europe on the Commodore Amiga.
+D4 Enterprise was re-released for the Nintendo Switch on October 26, 2023, in Japan as part of the EGG Console.